-- 2. Enhance Training: Provide regular training for staff on the importance of whistleblowing and how to report concerns. - Monitor and Report: Maintain thorough records of all 3. whistleblowing reports and actions taken, ensuring timely reporting to the FCA.
+- the importance of whistleblowing and how to report concerns. - Monitor and Report: Maintain thorough records of all 3. whistleblowing reports and actions taken, ensuring timely reporting to the FCA.

 NCSC and Cyber Insurance NCSC and Cyber Insurance Industry Joint Guidance on Ransom Payments Industry Joint Guidance on Ransom Payments For the first time, the National Cyber Security Centre (NCSC) has collaborated with the cyber insurance industry, including the Association of British Insurers (ABI), British Insurance Brokers' Association (BIBA), and International Underwriting Association (IUA), to produce joint guidance for organisations considering paying a ransom.
 This guidance, published on 14 May 2024, aims to Date published: 14 May 2024 provide much-needed advice to organisations contemplating ransom payments during cyber-attacks.